jhbastek/VideoMetamaterials/README.md

         └── ...
 ```

 We use the [Accelerate](https://huggingface.co/docs/accelerate/index) library to speed up training when a multi GPU environment is available.
 Please first configure your setup via `accelerate config` (note that `accelerate` can also be used in single GPU/CPU setups).
-To then generate new metamaterial samples simply run
+To then generate new metamaterial samples conditioned on the stress-strain responses provided in `data/target_responses.csv` simply run
 ```
 accelerate launch main.py
 ```